lisa005/lisa005/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on getting technical writing experience.
+- 🔭 I’m an aspiring technical writer.
 - 🌱 I’m currently learning HTML, CSS, and JavaScript.
-- 👯 I’m looking to collaborate on projects that need documentation.
+- 👯 I’m looking to contribute to projects that need documentation.
-- 🤔 I’m looking for help with technical writing.
 - 😄 Pronouns: She/Her